Jesse0Michael/uuid-farm/server/README.md

-# Go API Server for openapi
+# Go API Server for uuids

 A farm for abandoned UUIDs